igachev/WatchShop-SPA/README.md

  <img src="https://github.com/igachev/WatchShop-SPA/assets/102420254/e1d62db0-bff4-4ecd-b716-3ed86e4a9eab"   border="10"/>
 </p>

-SUBSCRIPTION_EMAIL=testivoo@abv.bg // must be a real email which will be used by nodemailer to write emails to users
+SUBSCRIPTION_EMAIL=testivoo@abv.bg // must provide a real email which will be used by nodemailer to write emails to users

 SUBSCRIPTION_EMAIL_PASSWORD='1234' // must be the real password for the above mentioned email in order to be used by nodemailer